Mount St. Mary Academy

-Mount Saint Mary Academy is a four-year private high school for girls, located in Watchung, in Somerset County, New Jersey, United States.
+Mount Saint Mary Academy is a four-year private high school for girls, located in Watchung, in Somerset County, in the U.S. state of New Jersey.
 Located in the Roman Catholic Diocese of Metuchen, the school operates financially independent of the Diocese.
-The Academy was founded in 1908 by the Sisters of Mercy of New Jersey and opened with 77 students.
-A fire destroyed the main building in 1911, but the school reopened in the following year and has grown steadily.
-In the 1980s and 1990s it was a boarding school that housed local, out of state and international students.

 As of the 2019–20 school year, the school had an enrollment of 298 students and 35 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.5:1.
 The school's student body was 70.1% (209) White, 11.1% (33) Hispanic, 8.4% (25) Asian, 5.7% (17) Black, 4.0% (12) two or more races and 0.7% (2) Native Hawaiian / Pacific Islander.

 Mount Saint Mary Academy has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1937; The school's accreditation status was extended for ten years in Fall 2018.
-It holds membership in the National Association of Independent Schools, the New Jersey Association of Independent Schools, the National Catholic Educational Association, the National Coalition of Girls' Schools, the College Board, and the Educational Records Bureau.
+The school holds membership in the National Association of Independent Schools, the New Jersey Association of Independent Schools, the National Catholic Educational Association, the National Coalition of Girls' Schools, the College Board and the Educational Records Bureau.

+History

+The Academy was founded in 1908 by the Sisters of Mercy of New Jersey and opened with 77 students in elementary school through college.
+A fire destroyed the main building in 1911, but the school reopened in the following year and has grown steadily.
+A college division that had been part of the school when it was established was relocated to Lakewood Township, New Jersey in 1924 and became Georgian Court University.
+In the 1980s and 1990s it was a boarding school that housed local, out of state and international students.